multivendorx/multivendorx.github.io/source/includes/v1/_introduction.md

 JSONP is a method for sending JSON data without worrying about cross-domain issues.
 The JSON data is wrapped up in a callback function as a parameter inside it, but obviously keeping in mind the function exists on the client.

-WP REST API supports JSONP by default about which you may read it <a target="_blank" href="https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_jsonp">here</a>.
+MultiVendorX REST API supports JSONP by default about which you may read it <a target="_blank" href="https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_jsonp">here</a>.

 A syntactical representation of a JSONP request is provided below:
 <div class="wcmp-api-endpoint">